Durendal/twitchBot/README.md

 # Use

-In order to use the bot copy the `client.js.example` file in the `config/` directory to `client.js` and fill in the values for your username, oauth token and channels you wish to join.
+In order to use the bot copy the `src/config/client.js.example` file to `src/config/client.js` and fill in the values for your username, oauth token and channels you wish to join.
 Then simply run `npm run test` and it should connect to your channels!
-You can add or modify administrators from within `config/state.js` Cheers!
+You can add or modify administrators from within `src/config/state.js` Cheers!

 # Commands